 Which students are eligible to receive funds?

-We are using the Free Application for Federal Student Aid (FAFSA) to determine financial need and eligibility for funding from the HEERF.
+We are using the Free Application for Federal Student Aid (FAFSA) to determine financial need and eligibility for funding from HEERF I and HEERF II.

 Students who are AB540 eligible and do not meet federal aid requirements, are encouraged to review the California Dream Act Application (CADAA) eligibility criteria and application filing instructions for more information.